 Already a member?
 Login below…

-Tags: feel at impactgolf impactgolf swing impactgolfswing impact
+Tags: checkfeel at impactgolf impactgolf swing impactgolfswing impact

 Paul Wilson is the creator of Swing Machine Golf and founder of Ignition Golf.
 Paul's golf swing technique is based on the Iron Byron swing machine.

 Please Join me on Google+

 How large is that initial hip move?
 Some of your tips make it sound as though the initial hip move stops when your belt buckle is facing the ball.
 Others make it seem as though the initial hip move goes past the ball.
 Or does it keep going as far as possible?
 I’m confused on that issue.
 I’d appreciate it if you could clarify that.

 You are driving your legs and hips until your back leg touches your forward leg int the follow through.
 The initial move down it to take your belt buckle and immediately fire it at the ball but it keep turning.
 As noted in this tip I referred to my left cheek being visible.
 You would not be able to see this if I didn’t keep turning.
 Here is the position you need to be going to:

 Exactly How To Do Touch The Legs Position: http://ignitiongolf.com/how-to-touch-the-legs-position/